Are you looking for your next epic national park road trip? Look no further than Yellowstone and Grand Teton!

 - Where to Stay: Yellowstone has eight lodges inside the park, plus several campgrounds.
 The Old Faithful Inn and Canyon Lodge are my favorites, both close to all the most popular places to see in the park.
 Outside the park, look for hotels in West Yellowstone, Montana.

 - How to Get There: The closest airport is in West Yellowstone (WYS), serviced by both United and Delta Airlines.
 Other major airports in the region include Jackson Hole (JAC), Bozeman (BZN), and Salt Lake (SLC).
-Use Skyscanner to browse flights and find the best price.
+Use Expedia to browse flights and find the best price.

 - Best Self-Guided Tour: My favorite way to learn more about the park is with GyPSy Guides, a narrated self-guided tour perfect for road trips and scenic drives.
 The Yellowstone Guide and the Yellowstone/Grand Teton Bundle both provide incredible commentary and detail about the history and geology of Yellowstone.